 Who we are

-Equality Starts at Home was set up by four women (Founding Sisters see below) from the UK and the US following a speech at the Aspire Re-imagination Conference in June 2020.
+Equality Starts at Home was set up by four women (Our Co-Founders) from the UK and the US following a speech at the Aspire Re-imagination Conference in June 2020.

 We aim to build a movement for change.
 We believe that equality at home will enable women to fulfil their potential and will ultimately create a better society for all.
 We also believe in diversity, inclusion and anti-discrimination in all its forms.

 Clare Twelvetrees: Chair & Co-Founder